How Does Car Insurance Work in Kitchener?

 Most Expensive Postal Codes in Kitchener

-The annual average auto insurance premium for Kitchener, Ontario is $1,238, making it much cheaper than Toronto, which has an average of $1,796.
-Kitchener has three postal codes (N2B, N2H, N2N) that have higher-than-average car insurance rates, seen in the table below:
+The annual average auto insurance premium for Kitchener, Ontario is $1,748.
+Kitchener’s three most expensive postal codes can be seen in the table below:

 Postal Code | Average Annual Car Insurance Premium |